ianstormtaylor/superstruct/Readme.md

 // If you'd rather not throw, you can use `is()` or `validate()`.
 ```

-Superstruct comes with validators for all common JavaScript data types out of the box.
-And you can also define your own custom validations:
+Superstruct ships with validators for all the common JavaScript data types, and you can define custom ones too:

 ```js
 import { is, struct, object, string } from 'superstruct'